Smart Ways to Use Lobby TVs in Veterinary Practices

 Keeping content fresh can be a burden.
 Subscribing to a service like Veteos On-Demand will provide ongoing video content that’s even personalized for your practice.
 Veteos On-Demand can even have an add-on called VetCast that manages your ScreenCloud account so you don’t have to!

-Keep the Volume Low (or completely off)
+Keep the Volume Low (or Off)

 Client Education Videos